google/uVkCompute/benchmarks/README.md

 ### `--benchmark_*`

-Various Goolge Benchmark control options.
+Various Google Benchmark control options.
 See `--help` for details.